An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

+However, these constructions and conjectures only give a characterization of the support $Y$ of the coherent sheaf $\mathcal{M}$.
+We refer to Section~\ref{sec:eigenvar} for a precise conjecture characterizing the coherent sheaf $\mathcal{M}$ purely in terms of local Galois representations and a global-to-local map of stacks of Galois representations.
+The idea that a characterization like this should exist originates in the insight that the patching construction can also be carried out for eigenvarieties.

-In a similar way as $M_\infty$ (or rather $M_\infty(\sigma)$) over $R_\infty$ (or rather $R_\infty(\sigma)$) is related (via pullback along a local-global map) to a space of automorphic forms over a global Galois deformation ring, there is (in the set-up of a definite unitary group $G$ over a CM field $F$ satisfying some assumptions necessary for the patching construction) a \emph{patched} version \cite{MR3623233} of the eigenvariety $X_p(\bar\rho)$ and a coherent sheaf $\mathcal{M}_\infty$ on $X_p(\bar\rho)$ such that $\mathcal{M}$ and $Y$ may be reconstructed from $\mathcal{M}_\infty$ and $X_p(\bar\rho)$ via pullback along a local-global map.
-The main idea of the construction is to mimic the construction of eigenvarieties of M.E.~\cite{MR2207783} (using a locally analytic Jacquet functor), but using a big patched module $M_\infty$ (respectively its dual $\Pi_\infty$ that is a big Banach space representation of $G(F_p)$), instead of the space of $p$-adic automorphic forms.
+More precisely, in a similar way as $M_\infty$ over $R_\infty$ (and $M_\infty(\sigma)$ over $R_\infty(\sigma)$) is related (via pullback along a local-global map) to a space of automorphic forms over a global Galois deformation ring, there is (in the setup of a definite unitary group $G$ over a CM field $F$ satisfying some assumptions necessary for the patching construction) a \emph{patched} version \cite{MR3623233} of the eigenvariety $X_p(\bar\rho)$ and a coherent sheaf $\mathcal{M}_\infty$ on $X_p(\bar\rho)$ such that $\mathcal{M}$ and $Y$ may be reconstructed from $\mathcal{M}_\infty$ and $X_p(\bar\rho)$ via pullback along a local-global map.
+The main idea of the construction is to mimic the construction of eigenvarieties of M.E.~\cite{MR2207783} (using a locally analytic Jacquet functor), but using a big patched module $M_\infty$ (respectively its dual $\Pi_\infty$, which is a big Banach space representation of $G(F_p)$), instead of the space of $p$-adic automorphic forms.

-The key idea of \cite{MR3660309} and \cite{MR4028517} is to use Galois theoretic tools (i.e.~the geometry of the space $\mathfrak{X}_{G,\rm tri}$ from Section~\ref{sec:drinf-style-comp}) to analyze the local geometry of the space $X_p(\bar\rho)$, which in turn gives information about the behavior of the sheaf $\mathcal{M}_\infty$.
+The key idea of \cite{MR3660309} and \cite{MR4028517} is to use Galois-theoretic tools (i.e.~the geometry of the space $\mathfrak{X}_{G,\rm tri}$ from Section~\ref{sec:drinf-style-comp}) to analyze the local geometry of the space $X_p(\bar\rho)$, which in turn gives information about the behavior of the sheaf $\mathcal{M}_\infty$.